Verdaccio is a proxy and by default links the public registry.

 uplinks: npmjs: url: https://registry.npmjs.org/

-You can link multiples registries, the following document will drive you throught some helpful configurations.
+You can link multiple registries, the following document will drive you through some helpful configurations.

 The unique way to access multiple registries using the

 This approach is valid, but comes with several disadvantages:

 - Scope must match, no Regular Expressions are allowed

 - One scope cannot fetch from multiple registries

 Linking a Registry